 “Vu was a keynote speaker at our biennial conference of funders and nonprofits.
 Attendees from both communities were incredibly excited to hear from him, and he did a fantastic job of tackling some serious topics for our field (equity, the overhead myth, trickle-down community engagement) with a lot of humor and goodwill.
 Instead of the post-lunch doldrums you often encounter at conferences, people were energized and laughing out loud.
 Even better, Vu was able to challenge us without leaving the group feeling defensive.
 Attendees RAVED about his talk in the evaluations: ‘Vu Le was hilarious and had some amazing points.
 One of the best keynotes at a conference that I have ever seen.’
 ‘Vu was wonderful.
 He was entertaining but his message was so meaningful and right on target.
 And he was such a good speaker for after lunch!’

-“You know Vu from Nonprofit with Balls, which deftly combines humor with a critical examination of the foibles of the charity sector?
+“You know Vu from Nonprofit With Balls [now Nonprofit AF], which deftly combines humor with a critical examination of the foibles of the charity sector?
 Well his live presentation contains the same mixture of jokes and rage-inducing insights.
 We asked Vu to talk about data and social justice and he challenged us while also lightening the mood with his creative presentation.
 You should have Vu at your next conference!”

 “After reading Vu Le’s blog for over a year, I wrote to ask if he might be willing to visit Ontario, Canada to speak at our First Annual Chatham-Kent Nonprofit Network Spring Conference.
 Vu accepted our invitation …. and he did not disappoint!
 In the final months leading up to his visit, Vu agreed to come early and also host a ‘fireside chat’ at our United Way Annual General Meeting.
 As a long-time veteran in the nonprofit, charitable sector, I was blown away by Vu’s keen understanding of the realities of work in this sector – and his refreshing and humorous way of describing various scenarios known only to those of us who live this work on a daily basis.
 Vu not only establishes a rapid rapport with the readers of his weekly blog but also with those he meets in person – whether it is in one-on-one conversations or with small and large audiences.
 He is personable, engaging, and extremely knowledgeable about many of the challenges facing the nonprofit sector.
 And he is ready to share counsel, wise beyond his years … even with old dogs who can benefit from new tricks!
 If you’re looking for an opportunity to be inspired and encouraged in this messy work of changing lives and building community, I would urge you to invite Vu to join you.
 You’ll be in for a real treat!”